 Capital goods are tangible assets a company needs for manufacturing products that will later be sold to customers.
-They entail tools, buildings, equipment, the machinery necessary to make final products.
+They entail tools, buildings, equipment, or the machinery necessary to make final products.

 Why are capital goods important?

-It’s impossible to run a business without a building, equipment, tools, machinery which aren’t at hand.
+It’s impossible to run a business without a building, equipment, tools, or machinery which aren’t at hand.
 These physical assets are the main factors of production that ensure the manufacturing process of finished goods.

-Capital Goods vs Consumer Goods
+Capital Goods vs. Consumer Goods

 Goods can be divided into two groups based on the way they are used.
-A capital good is used to manufacture final products whereas a consumer good is a final good sold to customers and further used by them for their purposes.
+A capital good is used to manufacture final products, whereas a consumer good is a final good sold to customers and further used by them for their purposes.

 Capital goods are usually used by companies that aim at manufacturing products and services.
 These are buildings, equipment, tools, and vehicles.
 They have no connection with financial capital that defines the funds invested in a company to bring benefit to its owner.